attributes — POSIX safety concepts

 be used for mutual exclusion with functions marked

-with race:tcattr(fd)
+with race:tcattr(fd),

-where fd
+where fd is

 a file descriptor for the controlling terminal.
 The